michalsvec/nette-opauth/README.md

 // register routers
 \NetteOpauth\NetteOpauth::register($container->router);
 ```
-and update Auth presenter as shown in examples.
+and update Auth presenter as shown in example.

 Then you can use:
 ```html